becktothefuture/mccann-website/docs/LIGHTBOX_WEBFLOW_SETUP.md

 ```

 **If you see warnings:**
-- ⚠️ Check that all content target classes exist in your Webflow structure
+- ⚠️ Check that all content target elements have correct `data-field` attributes
 - ⚠️ Check that slides have `data-project` attributes
 - ⚠️ Check that project IDs match JSON keys